bjlkeng/bjlkeng.github.io/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding/index.rst

 * Since the quantization was always using equi-probable bins from a standard normal distribution, it made sense to cache the ranges for speeding it up.
+* When quantizing the bins, you have to be careful at the edge bins which represent :math:`+\infty,-\infty` and the quantized value for that bin obviously can't be infinity.
+I just used the next closest bin edge instead.
-* Quantizing the continuous values of the latent variable distributions was pain.
-For the case of quantizing a standard normal distribution, it was easy because, by construction, each bin is equi-probable.
-So the distribution is just uniform across however many buckets we are using (16-bits in my experiments to match the paper).
+* Quantizing the continuous values of the latent variable distributions was a pain.
+For the case of quantizing a standard normal distribution (i.e., the prior), it was easy because, by construction, each bin is equi-probable.
+So the distribution is just uniform across however many buckets we are using (5-bits in my experiments).
-* However, if you're trying to quantize a non-standard :math:`\bf z` normal distributions using equi-probable bins from a *standard* normal distribution (e.g. when we're trying to sample the pseudo-random :math:`\bf z` value), you have to be a bit more careful:
+* However, if you're trying to quantize a non-standard :math:`\bf z` normal distributions using equi-probable bins from a *standard* normal distribution you have to be a bit more careful.
+Two big things to consider here:

+  1. Ensure is that each bin has a **non-zero** probability or else when you're using it later to decode and gets bits back, you might actually end up seeing a zero probability symbol, which will break things.
+Specifically, you want each bucket to have at least probability :math:`\frac{1}{2^{n}}`.
+  2. You want the quantized distribution to best match the original non-quantized one but with the constraint that we have some mass in each bin.
+Here's the algorithm I used:

+     * First, define the number of symbols in your alphabet :math:`m` (i.e., number of bins); I used :math:`m=5`.
+     * Sample :math:`2^n - 2^m` for :math:`(n=16, m=5)` equi-probable-spaced values per
-  1. I sampled **2^n** (n=14 in my case) equi-probable-spaced values per variable from the original :math:`\bf z` distributions using the inverse CDF function from SciPy.
+       variable from the original :math:`\bf z` distributions using the inverse CDF function from SciPy.
+This guarantees you get good representation from the entire distribution.
-  2. From those sampled values, I made a frequency histogram where the buckets correspond to a *standard* normal distribution equi-probable buckets.
+     * From those sampled values, make a frequency histogram where the buckets correspond to the :math:`m` equi-probable buckets.
 This is essentially the probability distribution in frequency form.
+     * Add 1 to each of the histogram buckets to guarantee a non-zero probability mass (see point 1 above).
-  3. This histogram served as the probability distribution used by ANS to decode the required values.
-And because of the way ANS algorithm works, it uses a frequency distribution so I could just pass it directly to the compressor.
+     * This histogram serves as the probability distribution used by rANS to decode the required values.
+And because of the way rANS algorithm works, it uses a frequency distribution so I could just pass it directly to the compressor.

      I'm not sure if there's a better way to do it but it seemed work well enough.
-  You can increase the number of samples in Step 1 to get a more accurate frequency distribution but it slows down the algorithm as you might expect.
 * Encoding/decoding the :math:`x` pixel values was much easier because they are already discretized as 256 pixel values.
 It's still a bit slow though since I just loop through each pixel value and encode it sequentially.